Similar case studies Sports & leisure arenas

 Both volumes adapt to the slopes of the plot with various levels and entrances to the complex.
 The pedestrian entrances to the facilities used every day are close to the adjoining buildings whereas as the entrance used for big events is at some distance in order to avoid possible disturbances of the neighbours.
-A public parking offers spaces for 250 cars.
+A public car park offers spaces for 250 cars.

-New development for the steel facade
+A new development for the steel facade

 - 2007- 2010